Hamza-Aziz/rn-maps-directions-expo/README.md

 and uses the `Polyline` component from `react-native-maps`.

 The modification in _my_ package removes this dependency by adding `Polyline` as a component in this package.
-You can use `MapView` from Expo like along with this package like this:
+You can use `MapView` from Expo along with this package like this:

 ```js
 import { MapView } from "expo";